 Find influencers that create content for the same target audience as your business and see if they are interested in partnering with your brand.
 You can do this by searching through your tagged photos, relevant hashtags or even your competitors’ accounts to create a shortlist of people to reach out to.

-You can hire influencers to create photos or videos promoting the products in your store or specific event, like a grand opening.
+You can hire influencers to create photos or videos promoting the products in your store or a specific event, like a grand opening.

 How Morphe skyrocketed sales with influencer marketing